mardikar/mardikar.github.io/_posts/2020-07-20-amazon-interview-experience.md

 &nbsp;

-I used [pramp](https://www.pramp.com/) for mock interviews on system design and I found it to be really great platform.\
+I used [pramp](https://www.pramp.com/) for mock interviews on system design and I found it to be really great platform.<br>
 For problem solving, most of the interview questions are [LeetCode](https://leetcode.com/) Medium-Hard problems.

 Happy Preparation :)